-Whether you’re selecting a realtor, a mortgage broker, or a lawyer, the steps are all the same:
+Whether you’re selecting a real estate agent, a mortgage broker, or a lawyer, the steps are all the same:

-- Step 1: Start screening realtors/mortgage brokers/lawyers using the “How to pick” section.
+- Step 1: Start screening real estate agents/mortgage brokers/lawyers using the “How to pick” section.

-- Step 2: Come up with a short list of potential realtors/mortgage brokers/lawyers.
+- Step 2: Come up with a short list of potential real estate agents/mortgage brokers/lawyers.

 - Step 3: Email your potential candidates – using our template.